damienclaveau/kafka-graphite/README.md

 ------------

 1. Build the `kafka-graphite-1.0.0.jar` jar using `mvn package`.
-2. Add `kafka-graphite-1.0.0.jar` and `metrics-graphite-2.2.0.jar` to the `libs/`
+   Hint: The jar will include the metrics-graphite dependency which is not brought by Kafka.
-   directory of your kafka broker installation
+2. Add `kafka-graphite-1.0.0.jar` to the `libs/` directory of your kafka broker installation
 3. Configure the broker (see the configuration section below)
 4. Restart the broker